OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/batch/batch-dotnet-get-started.md

         CloudBlockBlob blobData = container.GetBlockBlobReference(blobName);
         await blobData.UploadFromFileAsync(filePath);

-        // Set hello expiry time and permissions for hello blob shared access signature.
+        // Set the expiry time and permissions for the blob shared access signature.
-        // In this case, no start time is specified, so hello shared access signature
+        // In this case, no start time is specified, so the shared access signature
         // becomes valid immediately
         SharedAccessBlobPolicy sasConstraints = new SharedAccessBlobPolicy
         {